ddd

 Several other myths involve inspiration.
 One is that coaches need to get their players up for the game.
 If you ever coached or breathed air outside a vacuum you know that kids are always up.
 Kids are especially happy when they play sports.
 If your kids are depressed then maybe they need a psychiatrist; maybe you need one too.

 As a player I can't remember any time I was depressed for more than 3 seconds regardless of the score.
 So, why do you need to get players up?
-As a coach I found I needed to do just the opposite-I needed to regularly calm and focus players on the job at hand.
+As a coach I found I needed to do just the opposite - I needed to regularly calm and focus players on the job at hand.

 Your comments are welcome.

-Golden Aura Publishing - Nitty-Gritty Basketball Series
+qq Golden Aura Publishing - Nitty-Gritty Basketball Series

 by Sidney Goldstein